axsy/bolt-extension-tagcloud/readme.md

 TagCloud
 =======================

-This extension includes tag-cloud generation and helpers to display these clouds
+An extension provides capapbility of tag cloud generation and helpers to display these clouds